brandonmrgich/music-portfolio/README.md

 ## State Management

 The application primarily uses React's built-in state management (useState and useEffect hooks) for handling component-level state.
-For more complex state management needs in the future, consider implementing Redux or MobX.
+In the future, Redux or MobX.

 ## Routing